michelestofella/morris/newton/README.md

 * `max_iter`: maximum number of iterations to be performed (by default 6`max_iter=20`).

 As output, the function returns:
-* `pk`: a two dimensional list containing the solution of the system.
+* `res`: a `Result` object containing three attributes: `res.x` is a bidimensional array containing the value found at the last iteration (the zero of the function if the algorithm properly converged); `res.success` is a boolean flag indicating if the algorithm properly converged; `res.message` is a string containing information about the reason why the algorithm did not converge.

-An error (Exception) arises if one of the following conditions is reached:
+The algorithm does not converge and returns a `False` boolean variable under the attribute `res.success` if one of the following conditions is reached:
 * the determinant of the jacobian is zero
 * the maximum number of iterations has been reached